Umme-Nahida/ph-health-care-server/README.md

 <h4>How to Implement Stripe in Your Project<h4/>

-Step-1: Visit this site https://stripe.com and create a free account.
+✅Step-1: Visit this site https://stripe.com and create a free account.
-Step-2: install stripe in your project using this command
+✅Step-2: install stripe in your project using this command

-# go to Dashboard → Developers → API keys and copy the Publishable key & Secret key
-# add Publishable key & Secret key in your .env file
+ 👉go to Dashboard → Developers → API keys and copy the Publishable key & Secret key 👉add Publishable key & Secret key in your .env file

-Step 3: Create a Stripe instance
+✅Step 3: Create a Stripe instance

 create src/config/stripe.ts and write this text below in your strive file